Bryan Kehl: Professional career

-Pre-draft

 New York Giants

-Kehl was selected in the fourth round of the 2008 NFL Draft by the New York Giants.
+Kehl was selected in the fourth round of the 2008 NFL draft by the New York Giants.
 The Giants traded up (from 130 to 123 overall) by swapping picks with the Pittsburgh Steelers and giving up one of their sixth round picks (194 overall).
 He was placed second on the depth chart as weak side linebacker behind Gerris Wilkinson.
 Kehl made his first NFL start on October 26 for the injured Gerris Wilkinson when the Giants beat the Steelers in Pittsburgh.
 Bryan got his first interception of his NFL career in this game.
 He picked off Steelers quarterback Ben Roethlisberger and ran it back for 17 yards.

 Kehl was waived by the Giants on September 14, 2010.

 St. Louis Rams

 Kehl was claimed off waivers by the St. Louis Rams on September 15, 2010.

-Washington Redskins
+Washington Redskins (first stint)

 On April 23, 2012, Kehl signed with the Washington Redskins.
 For the team's 3-4 defensive scheme, he switched from an outside linebacker to an inside linebacker to play a backup role to London Fletcher and Perry Riley.
 Kehl was cut on August 31, 2012, for final cuts before the start of the 2012 season.